-I have recently written about Jesus, the “Essenes” and the Dead Sea Scrolls, as well as several posts (here and here) highlighting the role of James the brother of Jesus as leader of the original Jerusalem-based Jewish followers of Jesus to whom even Paul gave lip service as having primary authority.
-What this movement was called or just how it fit into the broader spectrum of Jewish groups and movements of the late 2nd Temple period is a complex issue.
+The issue of the relationship of Jesus to the “Essenes,” as well as to the the Dead Sea Scrolls, whether Essene or otherwise, is central to our attempts to view Jesus in his historical contexts.
+In other words, we are essentially asking, in our historical Quest–“what kind of a Jew was Jesus?”
+We know that James the brother of Jesus assumed the leadership of the original Jerusalem-based Jewish followers of Jesus.
+Even Paul acknowledged the status of James and at least gave lip service to his authority.
+What this “Jesus” movement was called or just how it fit into the broader spectrum of Jewish groups and movements of the late 2nd Temple period is a complex issue.

 Like the group behind the sectarian writings of the Dead Sea Scrolls, the earliest followers of Jesus, apparently, did not use a dominant self-identifying label but preferred a variety of descriptive terms.
 Paul’s letters are our earliest sources, dating to the 50s CE, and he never “names” his followers or the movement as a whole, but uses phrases like “the believers” or those “in Christ” (1 Thessalonians 1:7, 2:10; 1 Corinthians 14:22; Romans 16: 3, 7, 9; 1 Thessalonians 4:16).